 CloudCenter only displays application VM instance types that were selected by your administrator during the iprocess:

-- CloudCenter does not display any instance type if the selected cloud does not have image mapping or if the image is not compatible with the selected cloud.
+CloudCenter does not display any instance type if the selected cloud does not have image mapping or if the image is not compatible with the selected cloud.

-- The instance types are dynamically configured for public clouds.
+The instance types are dynamically configured for public clouds.
 Once you add the instance type(s) for your deployment, you see the Configure Instance Types section display the configured instance(s).

-- The administrator can edit mapped images to support additional Instance Types.
+The administrator can edit mapped images to support additional Instance Types.

 When adding an instance type to a cloud region, users can specify a zero disk size as local storage.
 If 0 (zero), then the disk in the image is used and no additional disks are deployed to the VM.

-- Support for instance type and image sync is available for AWS, SoftLayer, Azure, AzureRM, Google, and DimensionData.
+Support for instance type and image sync is available for AWS, SoftLayer, Azure, AzureRM, Google, and DimensionData.

 Sample Instance Types

 Enter the instance type(s) for your enterprise.
-Here are sample instance types defined by the CloudCenter platform:
+The following screenshot displays some sample instance types defined by the CloudCenter platform: